 After 1968, A Voyage to Arcturus was to remain in print to the current day.
 Reissued in paperback and hardback regularly, it received its first translations in the 1970s, with editions in French, German, Spanish (in Spain and Argentina), Dutch, and, eventually, Bulgarian, Russian, Japanese, Catalan, Romanian and Turkish (see the Arcturus editions page for details).
 As part of a halo effect, not only did Lindsay’s other books get into print, but his previously-unpublished novels, The Violet Apple and The Witch, received their first editions.
 By the time of the publication of Bernard Sellin’s full-length study, The Life & Works of David Lindsay (1981), it was possible for the publisher to claim that “all of Lindsay’s books are currently available” — something that could not have been said even during Lindsay’s own lifetime.
 (Although the statement was wrong, missing out, as it did, The Adventures of M de Mailly, which was not to be reprinted till 2009.)

-With its appearance as a downloadable text file on Project Gutenberg, A Voyage to Arcturus has become a standard choice for anyone with access to Print-on-Demand technology wishing to produce their own series of fantasy classics — at the current count, this decade has seen 13 reissues of the novel, including a beautiful collector's edition from Savoy.
-(The Haunted Woman received similar treatment from Tartarus Press.
-As well as cheap PoD editions, the long tail of the internet has made it financially viable for small-run, high-quality editions of classic works.)
+With its appearance as a downloadable text file on Project Gutenberg, A Voyage to Arcturus has become a standard choice for anyone with access to Print-on-Demand technology wishing to produce their own series of fantasy classics — the first decade of the 21st century saw at least 13 reissues of the novel, including a beautiful collector’s edition from Savoy.
+The Haunted Woman received similar treatment from Tartarus Press.

 David Lindsay has certainly been justified in what he once said to the publisher Victor Gollancz: “Somewhere in the world, someone will be reading a book of mine every year.”
 [Wolfe, p.
 9]

 Where references are not given in full, they refer to: